#81 Portraits of Fenwick Lansdowne

 Peck tracks Lansdowne’s long and successful art career, starting at the age of twelve when he was encouraged to paint birds by his artist mother, Edith, a watercolour artist in the Chinese tradition.

-Born in Hong Kong to British parents, Lansdowne was only ten months when he contracted polio.
+Born in Hong Kong in 1937 to British parents, Lansdowne was only ten months when he contracted polio.
 He thought the virus might have been in the sand he reportedly stuffed in his mouth on the beach at Deep Water Bay.
 His parents tried to find some cure for the disease, which took them from London to Victoria in pursuit of the newly pioneered practice of physiotherapy.

 Lansdowne and his mother ended up at the Brentwood Solarium near Victoria in 1940.
 His father, in the meantime, had returned to Shanghai with his company, only to be interned there until after the war.
 During the next five years of getting treatment for a collapsed lung and atrophied muscle in his legs, Lansdowne and his mother lived around the Mill Bay and Cowichan areas.